 We note that the function $f_\F$ is continuous on $\H (\partial \HH)$ by the proof of \cite[Proposition 3.2]{Sas22}, but the support of $f_\F$ is not compact since $\F$ is not bounded.
 Hence, we can conclude that the discontinuity of $\Area$ arises from the fact that the support of $f_\F$ is not compact.

-Our goal of the remaining part of this subsection is dedicated to proving that the restriction of $\Area$ to $\SC_K(\gS)$ is continuous for any compact subset $K$ of $\gS$.
+Our goal in the remaining part of this subsection is to prove that the restriction of $\Area$ to $\SC_K(\gS)$ is continuous for any compact subset $K$ of $\gS$.
 In preparation for our proof, we fix a compact subset $K$ of $\gS$ and denote by $\F_K$ the intersection of the fundamental domain $\F$ and the preimage $\pi^{-1}(K)$.
 Note that $\F_K$ is compact.

 For any subset $D\subset \HH$ we define

 By \cite[Lemma 3.7, 3.8]{Sas22}, if $D$ is compact, then $A(D)$ is a compact subset of $\H (\partial \HH)$.
 Hence, $A (\F_K)$ is compact.
 Note that the support of $f_\F$ coincides with $A(\F)$, which is not compact.